SigmaDevsTeam/MainBackend/README.md

+# 🥇 Winner of INT20H Hackathon – MainBackend

+This project **won 1st place** at the **INT20H Hackathon** 🏆
+It showcases the integration of AI (ChatGPT) with GitHub to fully automate project scaffolding, repository creation, and architecture generation.

+---

 # MainBackend

 **MainBackend** is the backend service that powers an AI-driven assistant (based on ChatGPT) capable of fully managing and generating GitHub repositories.
 It allows seamless integration with your GitHub account and enables the AI to: